Civil Society Champions: Goals

-The long-list of nominees is formed by the Executive Bureau and the Working Group of the Assembly.
-After that, the Board forms a short-list of nominees and the voting process begins.
-Civil activists, NGO leaders and experts vote for a candidate and the Executive Bureau members process the voting results.
+The list of nominees is formed by the Executive Bureau and the Working Group of the Assembly.
+After that, the Board shortlists the nominees, and the voting process begins.
+Civil activists, NGO leaders, and experts vote for a candidate, and the Executive Bureau members process the voting results.

+Winners

-Winners of 2009
+2009

-On 23 December 2009, an informal ceremony of awarding the most outstanding community initiatives and civil campaigns took place for the first time.
+On 23 December 2009, the most outstanding community initiatives and civil campaigns were given awards in an informal ceremony.
+This was the first such ceremony to be held.